 One thing worth noting for your trips: While withdrawing money in EUR from an ATM is free, you pay a 1,7% fee when withdrawing cash in a foreign currency (GBP, USD, etc.).
 That’s still much less than what other banks charge and you’re getting a better exchange rate for your money as well.
 At the end of the day, that’s a 1,7€ fee for withdrawing 100€ in cash in a foreign currency, so in my opinion it’s not really worth spending time worrying about.
 Just pay via card whenever possible, instead of picking up cash when you’re traveling abroad.
 That way you won’t be paying any fees.

 N26 does offer free foreign currency withdrawals via their black and metal cards, but since those cost upwards of 9,9€/month, that’s likely only worth it if you’re traveling outside the eurozone all of the time (and can only pay in cash).
 We’re very satisfied with the free account and the features it offers.
 Likely most people will feel the same way.

-You can open a free N26 account within a couple of minutes here.
+If you enjoyed the review and you’d like to support me, you can open a free N26 account within a couple of minutes via this link.

 If you can’t open an N26 account in your country or you’re simply looking for another alternative, check out TransferWise.

 TransferWise gives you the ability to hold 40+ currencies on your account and not only gives you a European IBAN, but also account numbers from the UK, US, Australia and New Zealand.
 N26 actually uses TransferWise for their currency exchange.